coldinfire/SmallFire/content/posts/ABAP_ALV_Demo_GridALV.md

 *&---------------------------------------------------------------------*
 FORM frm_extract_data .
   SELECT *
-    FROM zdemo
+  FROM mara INNER JOIN marc
+  ON mara~matnr = marc~matnr
-    INTO CORRESPONDING TABLE gt_demo
+  INTO CORRESPONDING FIELDS OF TABLE gt_demo
-   WHERE lgnum EQ p_lgnum
-     AND matnr IN s_matnr.
+  WHERE mara~matnr IN s_matnr
+  AND werks EQ p_werks.
   IF gt_demo IS INITIAL.
     MESSAGE 'No data.'
 TYPE 'S' DISPLAY LIKE 'E'.
     LEAVE LIST-PROCESSING.